-In recognition of the potential for some excess emissions during start-up, shutdown and some minor malfunctions, some excess emission times will not be subject to penalty.
+In recognition of the potential for some excess emissions during soot blowing, start-up, shutdown, and minor malfunctions, some excess emission times will not be subject to penalty.
 Adjustments will be made in accordance with the following:

-- 1. Up to 0.500% of the operating time in a quarter will be available to reduce excess emission times. - a.
-Up to 30.00% of this adjustment time will be applied to any daily excess emissions of the 60% opacity standard.
-No more than 24 minutes of adjustment may be applied to any day. - b.
-The 70.00% of the adjustment time plus any remaining adjustment time from the 60% opacity adjustments will be applied to any daily excess emission times of the 20% opacity standard.
-No more than 72 minutes of adjustment may be applied to any day. - 2.
-After all adjustments in 1. are made, any remaining excess emission times are subject to penalty assessments. - B. Invalid Data Criterion
+- 1. Up to 1.500% of the operating time in a quarter will be available to reduce excess emission times. - a.
+Up to 5.00% of this adjustment time will be applied to any daily excess emissions of the 60% opacity standard.
+No more than 15 minutes of adjustment may be applied to any day.

+- b.
+The 95.00% of the adjustment time plus any remaining adjustment time from the 60% opacity adjustments will be applied to any daily excess emission times of the 20% opacity standard.
+No more than 60 minutes of adjustment may be applied to any day. - 2.
+After all adjustments in III.A.1. of this section are made, any remaining excess emission times are subject to penalty assessments.

+B. Invalid Data Criterion

 Invalid data exceedances will be subject to penalty if more than 10.% of the hours in any month are invalid and more than 5.00% of the hours in the quarter are invalid.
-If this criterion is met, only those months with more than 10% invalid hours are considered for penalty assessment.
+If this criterion is met, only those months with more than 10.% invalid hours are considered for penalty assessment.